Ervin-Thorpe/Helpdesk-Ticketing-System/README.md

   - [Project Link: Azure osTicket Prereqs and Installs](https://github.com/Ervin-Thorpe/Azure-osTicket-Prereqs-and-Installs)
 - ⚙️ Part 2: Focusing on post-installations and configurations for the cloud-based ticketing system.
   - [Project Link: Azure osTicket Post-Installs and Configs](https://github.com/Ervin-Thorpe/Azure-osTicket-Post-Install-and-Config)
 - 🚀 Part 3: Focusing on the deployment in a LIVE environment for the cloud-based ticketing system.
-(PLEASE NOTE!
-There's some issues regarding registering, I'll be fixing this)
   - [Project Link: Azure osTicket LIVE Deployment](https://github.com/Ervin-Thorpe/Azure-osTicket-LIVE-Deployment)
 - 🎫 Part 4: Focusing on use cases for the cloud-based ticketing system.
   - Project Link: Azure osTicket Use Cases - (Currently Being Worked On)